How Long Does Xanax Stay in Your System?

-The length of time Xanax (Alprazolam) stays in the system depends on multiple factors, including the amount taken and how long a person has been taking it.
-In some drug tests, Xanax can show up 90 days after the last dose was taken.
+The length of time the drug stays in the system depends on multiple factors, including the amount taken, how long a person has been taking it, and individual factors, such as metabolism and body mass.

 Key takeaways: